Akhathuto/Edgtec-Trends/README.md

 9.  **Third-Party Services:** This application utilizes third-party services, including the Google Gemini API.
 Your use of these features is also subject to their respective terms and conditions.

-10. **Indemnification:** You agree to indemnify and hold harmless EDGTEC, its directors, and employees from and against any claims, liabilities, damages, losses, and expenses arising out of or in any way connected with your access to or use of the application or your violation of these Terms.
+10. **Indemnification:** You agree to indemnify and hold harmless utrend, its directors, and employees from and against any claims, liabilities, damages, losses, and expenses arising out of or in any way connected with your access to or use of the application or your violation of these Terms.

 11. **Disclaimer of Warranties & Limitation of Liability:** The application is provided on an "as is" and "as available" basis, without any warranties of any kind.
-In no event shall EDGTEC be liable for any indirect, incidental, special, consequential, or punitive damages arising out of your use of the application.
+In no event shall utrend be liable for any indirect, incidental, special, consequential, or punitive damages arising out of your use of the application.

 12. **Governing Law & Dispute Resolution:** These Terms shall be governed and construed in accordance with the laws of South Africa, without regard to its conflict of law provisions.
 Any disputes will be resolved in the courts of Gauteng, South Africa.